Jaibhullar/absence-management/DECISIONS.md

 ## Reusable Table component

-I considered two approaches here:

-**Option A: "Dumb" table** - Table just renders rows, parent components handle sorting/filtering/pagination.
-Simpler component, but logic gets scattered across consumers.

-**Option B: "Smart" table** - Table owns its own sorting/filtering/pagination logic.
-More complex internally, but drop-in reusable.

-I went with Option B because:
+I debated this one.
+Either make a dumb table that just renders rows and let the parent handle sorting/filtering/pagination, or bake all that logic into the table itself.

-1. The brief mentioned "consideration for future requirements" - an employees table, reports table, etc. would all need the same features
+Went with the "smart" table approach.
+The brief mentioned future requirements, and I figured an employees table or reports table would need the same features anyway.
+Felt cleaner to colocate everything in `useTableLogic` rather than scatter it across consumers.

-2. Logic stays colocated - `useTableLogic` handles state, utils handle transformations, all in one place
-3. The API is still flexible - you can pass `onSort` for backend sorting, or let it sort client-side
+The pagination config uses discriminated unions so the Table can handle both frontend and backend pagination.
+If the API added `page`/`limit` params tomorrow, you'd just flip `mode: "frontend"` to `mode: "backend"` and TypeScript tells you exactly which callbacks to wire up.
+Easy migration path.

-That said, if this was a design system used by multiple teams, I'd probably go with Option A (headless components like Tanstack Table) so each team controls their own UX.
-For a single app with one developer, Option B keeps things simpler to maintain.
+That said, if this was a design system shared across teams, I'd probably go headless (like Tanstack Table) so each team controls their own UX.
+For a single app it's overkill.

-The pagination config API is admittedly complex (discriminated unions for each format).
-In hindsight, I could've simplified to just `paginationFormat` and `recordsPerPage` props since I only ended up using frontend pagination.

 ## Client-side sorting/filtering